What’s in a Name? Smartest Investment For Generational Wealth

 Think about it.
 The term “old growth” is said with reverence.
 Old growth trees are rare, almost non-existent in Europe and much of North America.
 That is because of civilization’s unquenchable thirst and need for timber products.
 By the time the Europeans arrived in North America, most of Europe had been clear-cut.
 England was essentially treeless.
 The clearcutting of North America was a tragedy in many respects, but it’s impossible to deny that those who got there first and controlled those timber supplies came out very well ahead.

 Of course, I’m not encouraging such practices.
 We’ve learned quite a bit about conservation and the environment since those days of exuberance.
 The Dust Bowl in the US is a great example of a lack of respect for the interconnected environmental systems around us.
 Thankfully, there are sustainable ways to capitalize on this important market, and many of the best timber investments are actually reforesting previously clear-cut areas.
-While the fact that many towns and cities are now surrounded by forests may suggest that there is no longer such a great demand for timber, that is in fact the opposite of what is happening worldwide.
+While the fact that many towns and cities are now surrounded by forests may suggest that there is no longer such a great demand for timber, that is, in fact, the opposite of what is happening worldwide.
 Despite the development of plastics and light metals such as aluminum, the demand for timber continues to rise correspondingly with the world’s population.
-Timber farming is now much more out of sight, and thus out of mind for many.
+Timber farming is one of the smartest investment for generational wealth but now it is much more out of sight, and thus out of mind for many.
 And that’s how the ultra-wealthy want to keep it.

 Of the timber investments available, teak stands apart due to its unique, irreplaceable natural qualities.
 No matter the technological advances, nothing has been able to replace the durability, water-resistance, or feel of teak.
 Investing now in this haven for the ultra-wealthy will yield returns in 25 years if investing in a newly planted farm.
 Imagine telling your kids in 25 years that they don’t have to worry about the soaring price of college, that they’re covered because of your foresight.
 Then you replant.
 25 years later, you harvest and have the next two generations taken care of, in addition to your own retirement.
 And 25 years after that?
 You harvest, deed the land to your children, and have millions of dollars in a perpetual trust.
 That happens every 25 years into the future, and you can be the one who creates and protects that perpetual source of income for your family.